 - The detailed results of these studies can be seen in the PPL-103 Technical Narrative.

 - Motivation & Determination - Members of the management team have witnessed firsthand the devastating effects of opioid addiction.
-The CEO’s stepson has been seriously addicted to opioids for more than 15 years, and other members of the team have friends and family who were addicted and even died from opioid overdose.
-The team strongly believes that PPL-103 can play an important role in addressing the opioid crisis and is determined to get that drug to market as quickly as possible.
+The CEO’s stepson has been seriously addicted to opioids for more than 18 years, and other members of the team have friends and family who were addicted and even died from opioid overdoses.
+The team strongly believes that PPL-103 and PPL-138 can play an important role in addressing the opioid crisis and is determined to get these drugs to market as quickly as possible.

 - Lean Business Practices - The team is experienced in lean business practices.
 The company has a track record of accomplishing a great deal on a lean budget so far and intends to continue that discipline in the future.